 Phoenix includes Phoenix Cloud and multiple instances of Phoenix agents.
-Phoenix Cloud is the server component in the cloud and is managed by Druva, while the Phoenix agent is the client component that you need to install on each server that you want to backup.
+Phoenix Cloud is the server component in the cloud and is managed by Druva.
+Phoenix agent is the client component that you need to install on each server that you want to back up.
 Phoenix agent communicates with Phoenix Cloud to initiate scheduled backups and restores.
 Phoenix Cloud acknowledges the agent requests and assigns the request to the storage within the cloud.

 The robust design of Phoenix ensures the business-critical server, spread across geographies, stay protected in Phoenix Cloud.
 The cloud-centric approach of Phoenix integrates the reliability of the Amazon Web Services infrastructure with the superior performance of the robust de-duplication algorithm to provide elastic scalability and tight security for server data needs.

-Phoenix ensures fast backups from your servers, resulting in the significant savings in storage and bandwidth, even for large volumes of data.
-The two-factor encryption that Phoenix provides to protect your data; whether at rest or while in transit.
+Phoenix ensures fast backups from servers, resulting in the significant savings in storage and bandwidth, even for large volumes of data.
+The two-factor encryption that Phoenix provides to protect server data; whether at rest or while in transit.

-Phoenix is the natural choice for empowering IT to protect server data; self-restore from any time-stamped snapshot and select the device and the location of the device to restore data.
-Phoenix provides an easy-to-use interface, single-operation restore capability, support for multiple administrators, industry's latest data encryption mechanism, and centralized management features.
+Phoenix is the natural choice for empowering IT to protect server data; self-restore from any time-stamped snapshot and select the device and location of the device to restore data.
+Phoenix provides an easy-to-use interface and single-operation restore capability.
+It provides the support for multiple administrators, industry's latest data encryption mechanism, and centralized management features.

 - Virtual machines created using VMware: Using Phoenix backup proxy and proxy pool, Phoenix stores the snapshots of your virtual machines in the cloud, and you can later restore your virtual machines to a state when it was active.

-- Databases created using MS-SQL server: The Phoenix agent backs up databases you create using MS-SQL server.
-When you deploy your agent on the machine that hosts MS-SQL server, it detects the databases, and you can use Phoenix to backup and restore these databases.
+- Databases created using MS-SQL server: Phoenix agent backs up databases created using MS-SQL server.
+When you deploy the agent on the machine that hosts MS-SQL server, the agent detects the databases, and backs up and restores the databases.

-- Files on a server: The Phoenix agent backs up your mission-critical files and lets you restore files to an active state in case your infrastructure falters or crashes.
+- Files on a server: Phoenix agent backs up the mission-critical files and restores files to an active state in case the infrastructure falters or crashes.

-When you back up your infrastructure with Phoenix, a snapshot is created and stored at a secure location in the cloud.
-You can archive and retain your snapshots for long periods, and Phoenix automatically moves snapshots to the cold storage.
+When you back up the infrastructure with Phoenix, a snapshot is created and stored at a secure location in the cloud.
+You can archive and retain snapshots for long periods, and Phoenix automatically moves snapshots to the cold storage.

 Phoenix solution includes the following components to execute the backup and restore activities.

-- Storage: The elastic, on-demand storage that stores data backed up from different servers at a dedicated location on the cloud.
+- Storage: The elastic, on-demand storage that stores data backed up from different servers at a dedicated location in the cloud.
 You can associate a single Phoenix setup with multiple instances of storage.
-You can purchase multiple instances of storage using credits depending on your data needs and location preferences.
+You can purchase multiple instances of storage using credits depending on the data needs and location preferences.